Saurabh-CEH/Saurabh-CEH/README.md

 - 👋 Hi, I’m @Saurabh-CEH
 - 👀 I’m interested in Cyber Security, Network Security
-- 🌱 I’m currently learning Masters in Cyber Security
+- 🌱 I’m currently pursuing Masters in Cyber Security
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me on https://www.linkedin.com/in/gsaurabh533/